objecthub/swift-numberkit/README.md

 ## Overview

-This is a macOS framework implementing advanced numeric data types for the Swift 4 programming language.
+This is a framework implementing advanced numeric data types for the Swift 4 programming language.
 The current version provides three new numeric types:

   1. `BigInt`: arbitrary-precision signed integers